 It is tradition for first-year students at Franklin & Marshall College to learn the words to the F&M alma mater at New Student Orientation.
-For the 604 members of the Class of 2016 who begin their five-day Orientation Aug.
-24, one line from the alma mater's second stanza will ring true almost immediately:
+For the 602 members of the Class of 2016 who began their five-day Orientation Aug.
+24, one line from the alma mater’s second stanza rang true almost immediately:

 "We’ll give the world our service…”

-F&M’s newest class of students will participate in a community-service event during Orientation on Saturday, Aug.
+F&M’s newest class of students participated in a community-service event during Orientation on Saturday, Aug.
 25, in neighborhoods throughout Lancaster.
-Students will sweep litter, weed gardens, paint walls and perform a variety of other tasks at 24 locations in a project designed by a group of upperclass F&M students serving as Orientation Planning Directors.
+Students swept litter, weeded gardens, painted walls and performed a variety of other tasks at 24 locations in a project designed by a group of upperclass F&M students serving as Orientation Planning Directors.

 The planning team modeled the service event in the mold of TeamWork, an annual program in which F&M student-athletes perform community-service projects throughout the James Street Improvement District in Lancaster.